luisdavidgarcia/JobTracker-CPP/README.md

 4. `PostgresDatabaseManager.cpp`: Contains the interface between Ollama output to database

-5. `JobApplication.cpp`: contains the strucutre of a job application
+5. `JobApplication.hpp`: contains the strucutre of a job application

 6. `JobTrackerApp.cpp`: houses teh core loop and state machince for processing requests